isomerpages/astar-nrp/index.md

 sections:
     - hero:
         title: Robotics Empowering People
-        subtitle: People
-This national level initiate is all about having robotics to empower the lives of people.
+        subtitle: This national level initiate is all about having robotics to empower the lives of people.
         background: /images/banner.jpg
         button: About Us
         url: /who-we-are/